The NZIER Board

 Bruce holds a Bachelor of Commerce and Administration in Economics and Accounting and completed the International Business Programme at Harvard Business School, Boston, USA.
 He is a Chartered Accountant with the New Zealand Institute of Chartered Accountants.

-Bruce Chairs the Board’s Audit and Finance Committee.
+Paula chairs the Board's Audit and Risk Committee.